thepangean/thepangean.github.io/_posts/2020-01-03-The-End-Of-The-Wildcard-Era.md

 One matchup indicates the time of the wildcard is over, or at least on the path to being adjusted.
-The Philadelphia Eagles will be hosting the Seattle Seahawks on wildcard Saturday.
+The Philadelphia Eagles will be hosting the Seattle Seahawks on wildcard Sunday.
 You might be wondering why this matchup is so special.
 The powerhouse Seahawks are 11-5 on the season, while the Eagles are only 9-7.
 Why does a lesser team have the right to home-field advantage in the first round of the playoffs?
 The answer is simple; divisional winners will always host a wildcard team.